William Playfair

-William Playfair (22 September 1759 – 11 February 1823), a Scottish engineer and political economist, served as a secret agent on behalf of Great Britain during its war with France.
-The founder of graphical methods of statistics, Playfair invented several types of diagrams: in 1786 the line, area and bar chart of economic data, and in 1801 the pie chart and circle graph, used to show part-whole relations.
-As a secret agent, Playfair reported on the French Revolution and organized a clandestine counterfeiting operation in 1793 to collapse the French currency.
+William Playfair (22 September 1759 – 11 February 1823) was a Scottish engineer and political economist.
+The founder of graphical methods of statistics, Playfair invented several types of diagrams: in 1786 he introduced the line, area and bar chart of economic data, and in 1801 he published what were likely the first pie chart and circle graph, used to show part-whole relations.
+Playfair has been reported to have been a secret agent for the British Government, although this has sometimes been a subject of controversy.

 Biography

 William Playfair was born in 1759 in Scotland.
 He was the fourth son (named after his grandfather) of the Reverend James Playfair of the parish of Liff & Benvie near the city of Dundee in Scotland; his notable brothers were architect James Playfair and mathematician John Playfair.
 His father died in 1772 when he was 13, leaving the eldest brother John to care for the family and his education.
-After his apprenticeship with Andrew Meikle, the inventor of the threshing machine, Playfair became draftsman and personal assistant to James Watt at the Boulton and Watt steam engine manufactory in Soho, Birmingham.
+After his apprenticeship with Andrew Meikle, the inventor of the threshing machine, Playfair became an engine erector, draftsman and personal assistant to James Watt at the Boulton and Watt steam engine manufactory in Soho, Birmingham.

 Playfair had a variety of careers.
-He was in turn a millwright, engineer, draftsman, accountant, inventor, silversmith, merchant, investment broker, economist, statistician, pamphleteer, translator, publicist, land speculator, convict, banker, ardent royalist, editor, blackmailer and journalist.
+He was, in turn, a millwright, engineer, draftsman, accountant, inventor, silversmith, merchant, investment broker, economist, statistician, pamphleteer, translator, publicist, land speculator, banker, ardent royalist, de facto intelligence officer, convict, editor, blackmailer and journalist.
 On leaving Watt's company in 1782, he set up a silversmithing business and shop in London, which failed.
-In 1787 he moved to Paris, taking part in the storming of the Bastille two years later.
-After the French revolution, Playfair played a role in the Scioto Land sale to French settlers in the Ohio River Valley.
-He returned to London in 1793, where he opened a "security bank", which also failed.
-From 1775 he worked as a writer and pamphleteer and did some engineering work.
-In the 1790s, Playfair informed the British government on events in France and proposed various clandestine operations to bring down the French government.
-At the end of the 1790s he was imprisoned for debt in the Fleet Prison, being released in 1802.
+In 1787 he moved to Paris, being present for the storming of the Bastille two years later.
+During the French Revolution, as many Frenchmen were seeking safety and opportunity, Playfair played a role in the Scioto Land sale to French settlers in the Ohio River Valley.
+After earning the ire of Republican leaders, he escaped to London in 1793.
+In 1797 he opened "The Original Security Bank" with partners John Casper Hartsinck and Julius Hutchinson to provide small-denomination currency.
+The bank failed, and he thereafter worked as a writer and pamphleteer, and also did some engineering work.

+After returning to England, Playfair secretly provided support to the British government throughout the French Revolutionary and Napoleonic Wars—specifically, Secretary of State for War Henry Dundas, Secretary at War William Windham, and Permanent Undersecretary of State Evan Nepean (the de facto chief of civilian intelligence)--pre-dating the formal establishment of the modern British intelligence establishment that would emerge in the 1900s.
+Playfair provided information on events in France and proposed various propaganda and clandestine operations aimed at undermining the French government.

+After the failure of the Original Security Bank, Playfair was imprisoned for debt in the Fleet Prison, being released in 1802.